Higher Trenowin lies mid-way between Penzance and St Ives and has wonderful views from coast to coast across Cornwall.

 Gold AwardWe are so pleased that the Farm Shop has been awarded Gold by the Taste of the West in 2015 for Retail Outlets.
 We were awarded a Bronze in 2008 and were delighted to have attained the highest grade.

-Now that summer is over the shop will not be opening so regular but only on the 1st Saturday of every month starting on 7th October.
-Then we will be offering fresh Red Ruby Devon beef, Jacob lamb, Pork, homemade Sausages and local Chicken.
+Due to commitments on the farm we have made a decision to close the shop on a weekly basis and open on the 1st Saturday of every month.
+We will be offering fresh Red Ruby Devon beef, Lamb, Pork, homemade Sausages and local Chicken, as well as locally sourced seasonal vegetables and fruit.
 If you cannot make that date, give us a call and we can arrange a mutually convenient time for you to come up and collect some our marvelous meats from the deep freeze.

 It has been a hard decision to make but competition from the 6 supermarkets near by, has finally ground us down and we cannot compete on price but we are far and above so much better on flavour and our regular customers still want to support us.

-Farm Shop Opening HoursWe are open Friday 22nd December 10.00am to 2.00pm and Saturday 23rd December 9.00am to 2.00pm.
+Farm Shop Opening HoursWe are open the first Saturday of every month, the next being Saturday 4th August.
 At other times give us a call as we always have our Beef & Lamb Etc. in the freezer.

 The Latest on Our Pedigree HerdWe have once again had a fantastic showing season and have the silverware to prove it.
 We returned home from the Royal Cornwall Show with an armful of rosettes and prize cards.
 We were very proud to be in the Inter Breed competitions with our cow Perton Buttermaid 41st and her calf.
 Along with Trebowland Pagan the Devons had Reserve Champion in the Inberbreed Senior Pairs and Buttermaid got Reserve Champion in the Inter Breed Cow and Natural Born Calf class too.